This version: November 21 2024 11:55

 See the discussion in ‘Day 2’.
 Start or join a discussion on Piazza on ‘best ways to learn R’.

-Day 2: Monday, September 11
+Day 2: Tuesday, September 10

 The ‘spida2’ package should be reinstalled regularly since it’s likely to be updated frequently during the course.
-Once ‘gplots’ has been installed once, it does not have to be reinstalled each time you reinstall ‘spida2’.

-Tutorials: Start this week on Friday, September 15 from 3:30 pm to 4:30 pm.
+Tutorials: Start this week on Friday, September 13 at 9 am.

 Learning R